Yaya-Cout/Nwagyu/src/reference/apps/creating-application.md

 make clean
 ```

+The nwa file is located under `output/voord.nwa`, and is ready to be flashed
+from NumWorks website just as any normal external app.

-If you get an error like this, it means that you are using a too recent Node
+If you get an error like this (among tons of JavaScript tracebacks about
+TypeError), it means that you are using a too recent Node version.
+You can
-version.
-You can downgrade Node, or upgrade `nwlink` (see below).
+either downgrade Node, or upgrade `nwlink` (see below).

 ```output
 CC      src/main.c